You Can Create Your Own Spiritual Traditions

 Adam Sandler has a great, comical Hanukkah song he created to let Jewish kiddos have another song to sing besides Dreidel, Dreidel, Dreidel and Christmas songs that they hear all around them:

 Perhaps Christmas is a traditional holiday for you or your family.
-Perhaps you’re not Christian but still celebrate Christmas because…it seems like everyone at least acknowledges this holiday.
+Perhaps you’re not Christian but still celebrate Christmas because you like to participate in a culture that does celebrate this day.

 The time of year that Christmas is celebrated is interesting, though.

 Before Christianity took hold, the Romans celebrated Saturnalia around the time of the Winter Solstice.
-They celebrated for days with lights and festivals – all around December 25.
+They celebrated for days with lights and festivals – until around December 25.

 It was post-harvest and the darkest part of winter.